syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% tabs %}

 {% highlight c# %}
 //Load the presentation file using open picker FileOpenPicker openPicker = new FileOpenPicker();
 openPicker.FileTypeFilter.Add(".pptx");
 StorageFile inputFile = await openPicker.PickSingleFileAsync();
 pptxDoc = await Presentation.OpenAsync(inputFile);

-//Initialize the ‘ChartToImageConverter’ instance to convert the charts in the slides. pptxDoc.ChartToImageConverter = new ChartToImageConverter();
+//Initialize the ‘ChartToImageConverter’ instance to convert the charts in the slides pptxDoc.ChartToImageConverter = new ChartToImageConverter();

-//Pick the folder to save the converted images.
-FolderPicker folderPicker = new FolderPicker();
+//Pick the folder to save the converted images FolderPicker folderPicker = new FolderPicker();
 folderPicker.ViewMode = PickerViewMode.Thumbnail;
 folderPicker.FileTypeFilter.Add("*");
 StorageFolder storageFolder = await folderPicker.PickSingleFolderAsync();
 StorageFile imageFile = await storageFolder.CreateFileAsync("Slide1.jpg", CreationCollisionOption.ReplaceExisting);

-//Get the stream of the created image file.
+//Get the stream of the created image file
 StorageFile imageStream = await imageFile.OpenStreamForWriteAsync()

-//Creates a new instance for the rendering options to customize the image resolution.
-RenderingOptions renderingOptions = new RenderingOptions();
+//Creates a new instance for the rendering options to customize the image resolution RenderingOptions renderingOptions = new RenderingOptions();
 //Sets the horizontal scaling value for the converted image.
-The default value is 1. renderingOptions.ScaleX = 10F;
+The default value is 1 renderingOptions.ScaleX = 10F;
 //Sets the vertical scaling value for the converted image.
-The default value is 1. renderingOptions.ScaleY = 10F;
+The default value is 1 renderingOptions.ScaleY = 10F;

-//Convert the slide to image with specified resolution. await slide.SaveAsImageAsync(imageStream, renderingOptions);
+//Convert the slide to image with specified resolution await slide.SaveAsImageAsync(imageStream, renderingOptions);
 //Closes the presentation instance pptxDoc.Close();
 {% endhighlight %}

 {% endtabs %}